 The University offers a variety of Certificates and Programs.
 One-Year Certificates include a Certificate in Biblical Studies, a Certificate in Christian Ministries, and a Certificate in Biblical Studies with a Concentration in Messianic Jewish Studies.
 TKU's two Associate degree programs are Associate of Christian Ministries degree and Associate of Worship Leadership degree.
-The University also offers four-year Baccalaureate Degrees: Bachelor of Biblical and Theological Studies, Bachelor of Biblical and Theological Studies with a Concentration in Messianic Jewish Studies, Bachelor of Biblical Counseling, Bachelor of Christian Ministries, Bachelor of Cross-Cultural Ministry, and Bachelor of General Christian Studies.
+The University also offers four-year Baccalaureate Degrees: Bachelor of Biblical and Theological Studies, Bachelor of Biblical and Theological Studies, Bachelor of Biblical Counseling, Bachelor of Christian Ministries, Bachelor of Counseling, Bachelor of Christian Ministries, Bachelor of Christian Studies.